She’s Not There: a photo story in three parts. Interventions at Chateau Sacy

 1. Part One.
 Reverie: a descent into the unconscious

-I spent a week in the ancestral home of Hermine la funambule ‘femme fantastique’.
+Summer 2023 I spent a week in the ancestral home of Hermine, ‘la funambule femme fantastique’.
 Also known as ‘Chaos’ in Derek Jarman’s iconic punk film Jubilee, where she sang ‘Non, je ne regrette rien’ whilst walking the tightrope. ‘you had to find out for yourself how to put off the moment of falling’ (Hermine)

-‘The gestures of the tightrope walker would look absurd to anyone unaware that she was walking over the void and over death’ (Jean Cocteau).
+Hermine also quotes Jean Cocteau: ‘The gestures of the tightrope walker would look absurd to anyone unaware that she was walking over the void and over death’

-Perhaps it was this precariousness that inspired the interventions I made in and around Chateau Sacy: the house itself is a not-quite inhabited space, it echoes with absence, traces and remains.
-It is a richly imaginative space and ‘imagining will always be greater than experiencing…the house provides a space for secrecy as well as for visibility’ (Bachelard) It is also ‘one of the strongest powers of integration for the thoughts, the memories and dreams…’ (Perla Korosec-Sefaty ‘The Home from Cellar to Attic’).
+Perhaps it was this sense of precariousness that inspired the interventions I made in and around Chateau Sacy.
+The house itself is a not-quite-inhabited space, it echoes with absence, traces and remains.
+I found it to be a richly imaginative space for that reason: ‘imagining will always be greater than experiencing…the house provides a space for secrecy as well as for visibility’ (Bachelard).
+A house is also ‘one of the strongest powers of integration for the thoughts, the memories and dreams…’ (Perla Korosec-Sefaty ‘The Home from Cellar to Attic’).

-In the attic I had seen a photo of a can-can dancer in an old Paris Match magazine: she was standing on her hands upside down with only her lower legs visible as her skirts swallowed up the rest of her body.
-Then I found a dress that was similarly theatrical, with its ruffles and faded stripes: it was a showgirl’s dress.
+Amongst stacks of old Paris Match magazines piled up in the attic I came across a photo of a can-can dancer, she was standing on her hands upside down with only her lower legs visible as her skirts swallowed up the rest of her body.
+Hanging by the magazines was an eclectic collection old clothes: there I found a very similar dress, it had theatrical ruffles and faded stripes, a showgirl’s dress.
+It was as if it had found me, it was certainly waiting to be found.

-The dress occupies a liminal space on the threshold between life and death: a transitional state.
+For me, the dress occupied a liminal space on the threshold between life and death: a transitional state.
 It became an exploration of subjective interiority whilst simultaneously responding to the sensory character of the dress itself and my deep association with it.
-Thus, it possesses a real materiality, yet it’s also a phantom.
+Thus, it possesses a real materiality yet it’s also a phantom.

 2. Part Two.
 Objects of love, loss and anxiety